 The domestic partner’s children may be covered under the state’s health and dental plans as long as the children meet the state’s definition of an eligible dependent child for health and dental insurance coverage.

-To enroll a domestic partner and his/her children, the employee and domestic partner must complete the Affidavit of Domestic Partnership.
+To enroll a domestic partner and his/her children, the employee and domestic partner must complete the Declaration of Domestic Partnership.
 In addition to completing the affidavit, the employee must also enroll the domestic partner and children in health and/or dental coverage.
 The affidavit and enrollment must be completed with 30 days of each other.

 For current employees, the effective date for coverage will be the first of the month following the employee's signature on the insurance applications.
 For new hires that claim domestic partnership, the effective date will be when the employee is eligible for coverage (first of the month following 30 days of employment).